asaeed/openPath/README.md

 Thanks!

 ====================================================================================
 OpenPath's data model is divided into users, sessions, and events.
-Look at the datamodel file to learn how it is structured.
+We simplified the code recently so that sessions and events are treated similarly (see peer branch).

 Be forewarned, this is a work in progress.

-Both the User and Session service API's follow the standard "RESTful" setup and include the following methods (these will mostly be removed eventually)
+The service API's follow the standard "RESTful" setup.
+We are cleaning all of this up in the peer branch.

 There are 2 ways to save any type of data be it an item in the "users" or "sessions" collections: